-Relocation Service Coordination –Targeted Case Management (RSC–TCM), is a Medical Assistance (MA) reimbursed case management benefit that was established in 2001 to help persons residing in eligible institutions gain access to needed medical, social, educational, and other services and supports necessary to move from the institution to a community-based setting.
-Federal approval of legislation effective February 1, 2007, made significant changes to increase transition service availability.
+Relocation service coordination –targeted case management (RSC–TCM), is a Medical Assistance (MA) reimbursed case management service to help people residing in eligible institutions gain access to needed medical, social, educational and other services and supports necessary to move from the institution to a community-based setting.

-MS 256B.0621 includes the provision of both county case management (counties/tribes) and relocation service coordination for the purpose of assisting recipients to gain access to needed services and supports if they choose to move from an institution to the community.
+RSC-TCM includes the provision of both county case management (counties and tribes) and relocation service coordination for the purpose of helping members gain access to needed services and supports if they choose to move from an institution to the community.

 MHCP enrolled private agencies and independent providers without a county contract to offer RSC-TCM services must be certified by the Department of Human Services (DHS), Disabilities Services Division (DSD) to make available and directly bill services.

-Recipients using RSC–TCM may choose, within the restrictions of the MS. 256B.0621, any county, tribe, private agency (vendor), or independent practitioner as their RSC–TCM provider.
+Members using RSC–TCM may choose, any eligible county, tribe, private agency (vendor), or independent practitioner as their RSC–TCM provider.

 RSC–TCM eligible institutions are:

 Intensive Residential Treatment Services (IRTS) facilities licensed as either board and lodging or supervised living facility are not eligible RSC facilities.